wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 * Place the robot in a known pose.
 * Read the odometry at the beginning of the iteration.
-* Move the robot in a known way that should be affected primarily by just one of the wheel radius or the distance between the wheels.
+* Move the robot in a known way that should be affected primarily by just one of the wheel radii or the distance between the wheels.
 * Read the odometry at the end of the iteration.
 * Compare the actual pose of the robot to the reported odometry.
 * Adjust the software values for the wheel radius or the distance between the wheels.